 CURRY ON

 Return the pot to a medium heat.
 When hot, add the diced onion and fry for 3-4 minutes, until soft, shifting occasionally.
 Add the curry paste (to taste) and fry for 1-2 minutes until fragrant, shifting constantly.
-Add the cooked chopped tomato, the drained chickpeas, and the browned hake.
+Add the cooked chopped tomato, the drained Chickpeas, and the browned hake.
 Gently mix until fully combined and leave to simmer for 5-6 minutes, stirring occasionally.
 If the curry reduces too quickly, add a splash of water.

 COUSCOUS, WHY NOT?

 While the curry is simmering, deseed and roughly slice the chilli.
-Rinse the spinach and roughly chop the dried apricots.
+Rinse the Spinach and roughly chop the dried apricots.
 Using a shallow bowl, submerge the couscous in 125ml of boiling water.
 Add a drizzle of oil and gently stir through with a fork.
 Cover with a plate and set aside to steam for 5-8 minutes until tender.
 Once cooked, fluff up with the fork.

 FINAL TOUCHES

-When the curry has 2-3 minutes remaining, add the peas and ½ the rinsed spinach.
+When the curry has 2-3 minutes remaining, add the Peas and ½ the rinsed Spinach.
 Mix until the spinach is wilted.
 On completion, the curry should be slightly reduced and the hake should be cooked through.
 Season with salt, pepper, and a sweetener of choice (to taste).

 CAPE MALAY CURRY TIME!

 Make a bed of the fluffy couscous and the hake curry.
-Side with the remaining spinach and sprinkle over the picked parsley.
+Side with the remaining Spinach and sprinkle over the picked parsley.
 Garnish with the chopped apricots and the sliced chilli (to taste).
 Well done, Chef!

 CRISPY HAKE